austinp0wers/client-mvp-boilerplate/README.md

 React Login / register Page

-Developing a MVP in a short period of time was very diffult for 1 main reason. <br/>
-"The client side"

-I had to resolve this bottleneck somehow, and i've decided to create a boilerplate which consists of login, sign-up pages, social-logins(soon to come) and also some basic pages.
+It is a boilerplate to create a simple project which contains a login / sign-up page

 <b>Tech Stacks include</b>
 <li> TailwindCSS
 <li> React

+Will be Adding Social login, side-bar, footer and header